mfcsorg/mfcs-python/README.md

 ## Features

+- Standardized management for function, memory, and agent calls
-- Generate standardized function calling prompt templates
+- Generate standardized prompt templates for function, memory, and agent calls
-- Parse function calls from LLM streaming output
+- Parse function, memory, and agent calls from LLM output (supports both sync and async streaming)
-- Validate function schemas
+- Validate parameters and schemas for function, memory, and agent calls
+- Unified result management and formatted output for multiple call types
-- Async streaming support with real-time processing
+- Async streaming support with real-time multi-type call processing
-- Multiple function call handling
+- Easy unique identifier assignment and call tracking
-- Memory prompt management
-- Result prompt management
+- Suitable for multi-agent collaboration, tool invocation, memory management, and more
+- Highly extensible and integrable for various LLM application scenarios

 ## Installation